dmonye017/f5xc-smsv2/tutorial.md

-# Deploy a AWS Secure Mesh Site v2 in F5 Distributed Cloud
+# Deploy a AWS Secure Mesh Site v2 in F5 Distributed Cloud using Terraform

 ## Create a SMSv2 CE site object in F5XC
 - Log into your F5 Distributed Cloud tenant